Demolinator/AGENTIA_PROJECTS/Agentia_Hello_world/README.md

 # **Agentia Hello World: Greeting Agent Project**

 Welcome to the **Agentia Hello World** project!
 This repository demonstrates a simple yet powerful multi-agent conversation system, focusing on natural language interactions.
-The project features a **Front-End Orchestration Agent**, a **Greeting Agent**, and a newly added **Weather Agent**, designed to showcase how agents communicate and collaborate seamlessly.
+The project features a **Front-End Orchestration Agent**, a **Greeting Agent**, a **Weather Agent**, and a newly added **Joke Agent**, designed to showcase how agents communicate and collaborate seamlessly.

 ---